jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ![](images/m3landing.png)

-This landing page is the presente to users who are logged in.
-The buttons are now various navgiation button to get around the site
+This landing page is presented to users who are logged in.
+The buttons are now various navigation buttons to get around the site.

 ![](images/m3landing2.png)